 C Party leaders are legally prohibited from playing any role in the nominations process.

-D Party leaders and average citizens play roughly equal roles in selecting the candidates who will compete in the general election.
+D Although party elites have some influence in the nominations process, average citizens play an outsized role in selecting the candidates who will compete in the general election.

 Question #51